Strong-field tidal distortions of rotating black holes: II. Horizon dynamics from eccentric and inclined orbits: Horizon dynamics III: Horizon embeddings

 The embedded horizon of an undistorted $a = 0.85M$ black hole is an oblate ellipsoid that is nearly flat at the poles.
 This geometry can be seen in the first and last few frames shown in Fig.\ {\ref{fig:embed_a0.85_p4.0_e0.7_thi0}} --- the tidal field is so weak in these frames\footnote{This is why we show only a fraction of an orbit here.
 A full radial cycle of this orbit takes $T_r = 229.8M$, with the tide having a large impact only for $r \simeq r_{\rm min}$.
 The hole is practically undistorted for the majority of the orbit.} (for which $r \sim r_{\rm max}/2$) that the horizon is not noticeably distorted by the companion.
 The distortion becomes quite strong as the orbital approaches periapsis: we see the horizon beginning to change shape at $v = 11.03M$, and is highly distorted over the range $22.06M \le v \le 33.10M$.
 At its peak, the horizon's distortion is similar to the most distorted horizon embedding shown in paper I, the right-hand panel of that paper's Fig.\ 7.
 Notice the Kerr-like bulge-orbit behavior: the bulge's position in $\psi$ lags the orbit in all cases.
 This is quite clear in the $v = 27.58M$ panel, and in the plot of $\psi(v)$.
 (Since the orbit is equatorial, there is no lag or lead associated with $\theta$.)

-Notice also the high-frequency, low-amplitude wiggles in the $\psi$ position of the horizon's bulge at $v \simeq 40M$ and $v \simeq 260M$, which seem reminiscent of the high-spin features that we saw in our discussion of the teleological Green's function (Sec.\ {\ref{sec:teleologicalgreens}}).
-However, we do not see such strong wiggles when we examine $\sigma_+$.
-Indeed, for $a = 0.85M$, the timescale $\kappa^{-1} \simeq 5.80M$, so the teleological Green's function decays on a much shorter timescale than these wiggles (which have a period of roughly $12M$).
-For this configuration, the horizon spin frequency $\Omega_{\rm H}$ is comparable to the instantaneous axial speed $d\psi/dv$ near periapsis.
+Notice also the high-frequency, low-amplitude wiggles in the $\psi$ position of the horizon's bulge at $v \simeq 40M$ and $v \simeq 260M$.
+These are reminiscent of the high-spin features that we discussed in Sec.\ {\ref{sec:highspinwiggles}}.
+In this case, we do not see such strong wiggles in the shear $\sigma$.
+It is plausible that the wiggles are present in $\sigma$, but at such low amplitude that they cannot be cleanly pulled out of that data; it could be that constructing other quantities associated with the horizon distortion, such as $R^{(1)}_{\rm H}$ and the embedding surface, makes the wiggles stand out even more strongly.
 Similar behavior is seen near periapsis for the generic case we discuss next (cf.\ lower right-hand panel of Fig.\ {\ref{fig:embed_a0.85_p4.0_e0.7_thi30}}).
-We speculate that these wiggles are due to modes with $2\pi/\omega_{mkn} \simeq 12M$ that are particularly strong at these moments in the orbit; similar modes might also contribute to the wiggles seen in Figs.\ {\ref{fig:a0.9999_greens}} -- {\ref{fig:curvaturewiggle}}.
-We plan to study this further in future work.
+We hope to study this further in future work.

 Figure {\ref{fig:embed_a0.85_p4.0_e0.7_thi30}} shows the embedding for a horizon distorted by tides from a generic orbit.
 We again consider spin $a = 0.85M$, and a very strong-field ($p = 4M$), highly eccentric ($e = 0.7$) orbit, but we now take the orbit to be inclined at $\theta_{\rm inc} = 30^\circ$.
 The set of frames we show again corresponds to motion from roughly $r_{\rm max}/2$ to $r_{\rm min}$ and back to nearly $r_{\rm max}/2$.
 We have moved the ``camera'' in this sequence to a point slightly above the equatorial plane in order to more clearly see the orbit's polar motion, and the distortions associated with motion above and below this plane.